vamsidarbhamulla/serenity-cucumber-bdd-screenplay/README.md

 This will bring a new server up with the test results report.
 You can access it from [http://localhost:9999] The server will start up after first few requests , so expect a 404 for the initial 4-5 requests.

+## Running the Project Using Docker

+Open a command window and run:

+    cd .docker
+    docker-compose up --build

+The above will run the tests against selenium-standalone-chrome docker container.

+### If you prefer to run the tests against chrome driver docker

+Open a command window and run:

+    cd .docker
+    docker-compose -f chrome_tests.yml up --build

+Currently each commit on every branch that is pushed to github will be tested with the above image for all tests in circle ci.
+The status of latest build on master is available on beginning of this doc.

 ## Licensing

 This distribution, as a whole, is licensed under the terms of the Apache License, Version 2.0